apache/kafka-site/content/en/_index.md

 {{% blocks/lead %}}

+# Core capabilities

-# Kafka boasts core capabilities that are battle tested and ready to power businesses in the digital world.
+Kafka boasts core capabilities that are battle tested and ready to power businesses in the digital world.

 {.text-center}